CrawfishPress/bevy_verlet_demo/README.md

  - has a simple control-panel using Egui widgets
    - slider to set ball-count
    - button to pause/start engine
+   - slider to set ball radius

+### Warning
+Now that ball-radius is adjustable, I'll comment that there's no sanity-checking on size of balls versus pit - it's possible to fill up the pit.
+Per the license, management is *not* responsible for any burned-up CPUs.

 ### TODO
  - figure out how to spawn balls on timer, without instant collisions